LiaScript/docs/README.md

 ````

                                --{{2}}--
-The result is a project which consists of two files.
+The result is a project consisting of two files.
-Each file can be edited separately, while the script tag provides only some basic glue-code that tells LiaScript what to do with the input.
+Each file can be edited separately, while the script tag provides only some basic glue code that tells LiaScript what to do with the input.

                                  {{2}}
 ``` js     -EvalScript.js